EmoVerse: Exploring Multimodal Large Language Models for Sentiment and Emotion Understanding: Experiments

-\subsubsection{Comparison of the M2SE Strategy with Single-Task Fine-Tuning.}
+\subsection{Comparison of the M2SE Strategy with Single-Task Fine-Tuning}

-To evaluate the impact of the M2SE strategy within the same model framework and compare its performance across various tasks, we conduct an ablation study.
-As shown in Table \ref{tab:m2se}, the tasks in parentheses represent the fine-tuning tasks, with each task corresponding to the same datasets used in our evaluation.
-"Z.S." stands for zero-shot.
-The M2SE strategy is trained using the EMT dataset.
-The results demonstrate that, although the performance on some metrics may not exceed that of single-task learning, EmoVerse trained with the M2SE strategy consistently performs better overall compared to other models.
+To assess the impact of the M2SE strategy within the same framework and compare its performance across tasks, we conduct an ablation study.
+Table \ref{tab:m2se} lists the fine-tuning tasks (in parentheses) with their corresponding datasets.
+The M2SE strategy uses the AMT dataset for training.
+Results show that while some metrics may fall short of single-task learning, EmoVerse with M2SE outperforms other models overall.